anadynamics/anadynamics.github.io/docs/flexibility.md

 Rigidity:  13.2121455156
 ```

-We can see that TcTex1's cavity is a bit more flexible and that could account for the lack of a regular expression
+That is TcTex1's cavities are more flexible than LC8's.
-of the SLMs it can bind to.
 Indeed, we were able to capture this higher flexibility in MD runs (not published).

 ### Addendum